 13. Bukhara

-This gorgeous restaurant nestled in ITC Maurya serves aromatic tandoori delicacies that call for several helpings.
+This gorgeous restaurant, nestled in ITC Maurya, serves aromatic tandoori delicacies that call for several helpings.
 From Peshawari kebabs, tandoori jhinga to dal bukhara and tandoori pomfret, Bukhara provides a wholesome meal for the family.

 📍ITC Maurya, Sardar Patel Marg, Akhaura Block, Diplomatic Enclave, Chanakyapuri, New Delhi, Delhi 110021